InM1nd/calories_calculator/README.md

 ***Install dependencies:

-*cd foodie-nourish
+*cd calories_calculator
 npm install

 Set up API key:

 Obtain an API key from Edamam API and add it to your project configuration.

-Run the development server:
+***Run the development server:

-bash

-Copy code

-npm run dev
+*npm run dev

-Open [http://localhost:3000](http://localhost:3000/) in your browser to view Nutrify.
+***API Integration***

-API Integration Nutrify utilizes the Edamam API to fetch recipe and nutritional information.
+Nutrify utilizes the Edamam API to fetch recipe and nutritional information.
 Ensure your API key is properly configured for seamless integration.

+***Contribution***
-Contribution Contributions are welcome!
+Contributions are welcome!
 If you'd like to contribute to the project, please follow the guidelines outlined in the CONTRIBUTING.md file.

+***License***
-License This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 Happy cooking and nourishing! 🍽️✨